ParkingReformNetwork/parking-lot-map/README.md

 You can preview what a build will look like by running `npm run build`.
 Then use `npm run serve-dist` to start the server.

-You can also run our integration tests on built dist folder.
-Run `npm run serve-dist` in one terminal, then `npm run test-dist` in another.
+You can also run our integration tests on built dist folder with `npm run test-dist` (make sure the server is not already running).

 ### Staging